phucnguyen81/terminal_velocity/README.md

 # Terminal Velocity

 Terminal Velocity is currently in maintenance mode.
 Python pip installs are still supported and the software is stable for day to day use with python 2.
 The software is being moved into maintenance mode because both authors no longer use terminal_velocity.
 Life happens and finding the time to maintain it is difficult.
 We hope you understand.

+**If you find a true bug and need help then please reach out via email to Vincent.
+You can find my email in my profile https://github.com/vhp.**

 Terminal Velocity is a fast note-taking app for the UNIX terminal, that